humzah-77/RFID-DOOR-LOCK/README.md

 EEPROM Position Curser Variable:

 This variable is used to show upto which position is filled in the EEPROM.
 Once the setupeeprom.ino is run the curser variable is set to 5, 1 for the curser variable and 4 for the mastercard ID numbers.
 When a new ID is added it will add the four ID numbers into the next four positions after the curser position.
 When removing a card first the list of all the IDs are copied onto a linkedlist, then a for loop is used.
 The loop checks every 4th slot of the list and compares it with the first ID number of the card scanned.
-Once the id is found it is removed from the linked list.
-Then the eeprom list is cleared and the updated link list is transferred back into the EEPROM and the curser variable gets subtracted by 4.
+Once the ID is found it is removed from the linked list.
+Then the EEPROM list is cleared and the updated linkedlist is transferred back into the EEPROM and the curser variable gets subtracted by 4.

 # ACTIVITY-DIAGRAM

-using StarUML
+Using StarUML

 <img width="441" alt="rfidmap" src="https://user-images.githubusercontent.com/58381410/136876874-9b2fba10-d758-4c68-892c-76ac9421513f.png">